Multi-ensemble metrology by programming local rotations with atom movements

-Even greater enhancements in dynamic range, and hence clock stability, could be possible through the use of multiple ensembles explicitly programmed to have different sensitivities to the global laser phase~\cite{Rosenband2013,Borregaard2013}.
-In these protocols, the total number of atoms is evenly divided into $M$ ensembles, which are each further subdivided into two sub-ensembles for dual-quadrature measurement.
+Even greater enhancements in dynamic range, and hence clock stability, could be possible through the use of multiple ensembles with different interrogation times by utilizing fast QND measurements \cite{Bowden2020,Kohlhaas2015} or by explicitly programming ensembles with different sensitivities to the global laser phase~\cite{Rosenband2013,Borregaard2013}.
+In the latter of these protocols, the total number of atoms is evenly divided into $M$ ensembles, which are each further subdivided into two sub-ensembles for dual-quadrature measurement.
 One ensemble is used for normal phase measurement, while for the rest the free evolution time is reduced by factors of $2^{-1},\cdots,2^{1-M}$, or equivalently their effective phase accumulation is reduced by the same amount.
 If this procedure is performed correctly, the effective ensemble coherence times will then be extended by factors of $2,\cdots,2^{M-1}$, meaning slower evolving ensembles can be used to probe for phase-slips in the fastest ensembles.
 This then allows for phase estimation over a wider dynamic range beyond $[-\pi,\pi]$, and potentially allows for an improved scaling of the clock stability with atom number~\cite{Rosenband2013} at fixed phase-slip probability (Fig.~\ref{Fig4}a).

 As an outlook, we demonstrate a proof-of-principle of local control techniques towards such protocols by performing local dynamical decoupling such that three ensembles experience different effective Ramsey evolution times of $T$, $T/2$, and $T/4$.
 This is accomplished by inserting local $\hat{X}(\pi)$ pulses (using techniques from Fig.~\ref{Fig2}c) during the evolution at time $T/4$ for the second-fastest ensemble, and time $3T/8$ for the slowest ensemble.
 Each ensemble is then subdivided further into two sub-ensembles for dual-quadrature readout (Fig.~\ref{Fig4}b).
 Resultant Ramsey oscillations versus the total evolution time, $T$, show a frequency ratio of 1:1.99(1):4.10(4), very close to the desired 1:2:4 ratio.